 Does your child avoid socializing or interacting with others?
-Does he/ she have problems talking to strangers?
-Does he/ she fear attention and despise being in the spotlight?
+Does your child have problems talking to strangers?
+Your child fears attention and despises being in the spotlight?
 If your child is exhibiting these signs, then he or she is most probably suffering from shyness which is commonplace for all children turning two or three.

-Furthermore, not comparing your child to other children and using positive, assuring words prove impactful.
-You can use words of encouragement such as “You are special”, or “You were wonderful when you played with your friend”.
-Parents should also make sure to provide the child with a sense of security at both home and the nursery.
-It goes without saying that children need to be shown love and care to be able to overcome their shyness.
+- Parents should make sure to provide the child with a sense of security at both the home and the nursery.
+It goes without saying that children need love and care to be able to overcome their shyness.
 During holidays, parents can take their children on picnics and help them make new friends.

 Psychologists warn that neglecting the early treatment of shyness can lead to some serious complications like the child’s loss of ability to adapt later in the school.
 That might, in turn, lead to difficulties related to academic achievement; which would start as minor personal disorders that can mount up to depression.
 Moreover, some psychological studies have shown that difficulties with reading, writing and/or math caused by shyness and the child’s low self-esteem.

 At ‘Little Academy Nursery’, our teachers work hard to get all the children involved in team games.
 We also run “discussion time” for them to open up and talk about themselves or anything they wish to share; which should help greatly with their shyness.